DaliborIlic/FolderCompare/README.md

 - A tree plugin for vue2 - https://github.com/zdy1988/vue-jstree

 The project is setup as 2 folders - Node 'backend' and vue 'frontend'.
-Navigate to respective folders and install use
+Navigate to respective folders and install using

     npm install
 To start the backend use